dixonly/grouptag/README.md

   - --segment means to apply all the relevant tags to Segments only
   - --group means to create all the groups only

 If the --remove option is specified, then the script will remove all the tags that have been applied for VM if --vm is also specified or segments if --segment is also specified.
 If --group is specified, then the groups will be deleted.
 Note, however, that if a group is already being used by other features like firewall rules, then NSX will leave delete option in pending state until the feature that uses it has also been updated to exclude the use of the group.
+If the --rfilter is specified, it points to a text file or CSV file where each line of the file or first column of every row points to the name of the group, vm, or segment to apply for the --remmove action.

 The script will output all API logs to the specified logfile or logfile.txt.